SolderingArmor/freeton-dens/README.md

 * Offline address resolving; No need to rely on factories or other contracts;
 * Decentralized deployment; although the contract needs to be deployed only by another contract (deployment by external message forcefully inserts deployer keys and alters the final address) we provide you with a special deployment contract, which can be then selfdestructed (and remaining TONs withdrawn);
 * No auctions; auctions allow rich people monitor new requests and buy all good-looking domains, a poor person who came with a good idea first won't be able to benefit from it;
-* Previous item leads us to the domain acquisituon procedure: first come - first serve;
+* Previous item leads us to the domain acquisition procedure: first come - first serve;
 * Transfer of ownership: at any time you can give yur domain to any other person (address or public key);
 * Custom subdomain registration policy; domain owner can setup the rules for sub-domain registration (when his domain is a parent domain), which include:
     * Free and instant activation;
     * Manual approval by parent domain;
     * Automatic approval after certain amount of TONs was transfered to a parent domain (tunable parameter);
     * Only the owner of parent domain can create sub-domains;